 Study selection

 Of 8,899 unique citations (Figure 1), a second reviewer (JSL) screened a subset of 1,240 studies (13.9%), identifying eight as eligible for inclusion.
 There was full agreement on these eight.
 The full-texts of 101 potentially relevant studies were retrieved and screened against the inclusion and exclusion criteria by one reviewer.
-Two papers were identified from forward citation searching and included in the narrative synthesis.
+Two papers were identified from forward citation searching.
 No more studies were identified through reference lists.

 Repeated data.
 Nine papers were excluded for assessing the same cohort as a separate paper included in the systematic review.
 We chose the study with the largest amount of data relevant to the review: (1) Bergvall, Iliadou, Tuvemo and Cnattingius (2006b) (and therefore excluded Bergvall, Iliadou, Johansson, Tuvemo, & Cnattingus, 2006a; Gunnell, Harrison, Rasmussen, Fouskakis, & Tynelius, 2002; Lundberg et al., 2010; Lundgren, Cnattingius, Jonsson, & Tuvemo, 2001; Lundgren, Cnattingius, Jonsson, & Tuvemo, 2003; Yang, Bergvall, Cnattingius, & Kramer, 2010); (2) Kristensen et al. (2014), excluding Eide, Øyen, Skjærven, & Bjerkedal, 2007; and Eriksen, Sundet, & Tambs, 2010; (3) Richards, Hardy, Kuh, & Wadsworth (2001) was included as it reported more cognitive assessments than Richards, Hardy, Kuh, & Wadsworth (2002).
 No excluded study reported conflicting results to the included studies.